-How to Cook Italian Sausages
+How to Cook Italian Sausage

 Every home cook needs to have a series of trusty go-to recipes that can be made in 30 minutes or less.
 (Because, hey, those nights happen!)
 This is why I recommend that you always keep a couple of ready-to-go proteins on hand.
 And packaged sausages are one of the best!
 They tend to have a long refrigerator shelf life, are easy to prepare, and are incredibly versatile to make all kinds of delicious family-friendly meals.